Luize Valente

 The question of whether her grandfather, considered deceased before the end of the Second World War, could be alive in Rio de Janeiro, leads her to cross the ocean and meet a Holocaust-surviving Jewish couple, Adele, and Enoch.
 The rise of Nazism in Berlin, the saga of the Hungarian Jews of Transylvania, the mysteries that occurred in the extermination camp in Poland and the post-war era in a house full of secrets in a Potsdam lake offer the paths that Amalia will travel to piece the puzzle together.

-Publication/Status: Published by Record (Brazil), Saída de Emergência (Portugal), Tre60 (Italy), Les Escales (France), and Ombra gvg (Albania).
+Publication/Status: Published by Record (Brazil), Saída de Emergência (Portugal), Tre60 (Italy), Les Escales (France), Bukowy Las (Poland) and Ombra GVG (Albania).
 [378 pages]

 A SQUARE IN ANTWERP (UMA PRAÇA EM ANTUÉRPIA)